Markets and institutions

 Financial markets are instrumental to the workings of the economy.
-However, these markets do not exists in a vacuum but evolve from the interactions of market participants within the boundaries of market institutions.
-The importance of financial markets have grown over time, measured e.g by volume traded or the share of the total output of the economy.
-This, together with the recent financial crisis, has brought into light the importance how financial markets actually work.
+However, these markets do not exist in a vacuum but evolve from the interactions of market participants within the boundaries of market institutions.
+Financial markets have grown in importance and globalized over time linking investors and institutions across borders.
+Digitalization and other rapid innovations in technology increase the complexity of the financial environment.
+This, together with the recent financial crisis, has brought into light the necessity to understand how financial markets actually work.

-More specifically, the course focuses on the mechanisms by which securities are traded in modern financial markets and the implications of trading mechanisms for the efficiency and liquidity of markets.
-It covers all major asset classes (money markets, equities, FX and bonds) and treats theoretical work on trading mechanisms and market outcomes, related empirical work and the application of microstructure analysis to practical trading scenarios.
-It closes with a focus on some topical issues for financial markets, including how digitalization has transformed financial markets.
+The course focuses on the mechanisms by which securities are traded in modern financial markets and the implications of trading mechanisms for the efficiency and liquidity of markets.
+It treats theoretical and empirical work on trading mechanisms and market outcomes and shows how it helps explaining actual events.
+The course closes with the discussion of some topical issues for financial markets (including digitalization) that transformed the way its participants interact.

-- Introduction to financial markets: Fundamental principles of finance.
-Different markets and instruments.
+- Fundamental principles of finance.
+Efficient market hypothesis and no arbitrage.

 - Why do we have financial markets?
-Consumption smoothing (Fisher-model) and risk-sharing.
+Consumption smoothing and risk-sharing.

-- Topical issues and controversies in financial markets : Digitalization, High frequency trading, electronic trading platforms.
+- Topical issues and controversies in financial markets (e.g. digitalization, high-frequency trading, electronic trading platforms).

 This is an excerpt from the complete course description for the course.
 If you are an active student at BI, you can find the complete course descriptions with information on eg. learning goals, learning process, curriculum and exam at portal.bi.no.
 We reserve the right to make changes to this description.